codeforpdx/PASS/README.md

 This repository branch contains a bare-bones demo of:

-1. Logging into user's Pod
+1. Log into a user's Pod
-2. Creating data entered through a form and store them in user's Pod
+2. Upload files through a form and store them in the user's Pod
-3. Querying specific document from user's Pod if data exist (i.e. .ttl file exist for named document)
+3. Query for specific document from user's Pod if file exist (i.e. .ttl file exist for specific document type)
-4. Deleting specific document from user's Pod if data exist (i.e. .ttl file exist for named document)
+4. Delete specific document from user's Pod if file exist (i.e. .ttl file exist for specific document type)
 5. Logout the user

 The current build is made with React 18 from the original packages from jk/solidPodBoilerplate.
 New additions to package.json besides React include only react-dom.
 The current build is not built with create-react-app (CRA).
 Instead it's bundled with Parcel, in line with previous versions of this project.